 Analytics & Testing

-As much as Google touts page speed as a critical performance metric when determining the user experience and its impact as a ranking factor, it is quite ironic since their properties are ridiculously slow.
+As much as Google touts page speed as a critical performance metric for determining the user experience and its impact on ranking, it is somewhat ironic, given that their properties are notoriously slow.

 Typical Google Tag Manager Script

-The typical implementation of Google Tag Manager requires you to load two scripts, one in the head and one at the end of the body.
+The typical implementation of Google Tag Manager (GTM) requires loading two scripts: one in the head and one at the end of the body.
 Example:

 High in the <head> tag: